codepath/android_guides/Working-with-the-TextView.md

 />
 ```

-**Note:** If you encounter issues with links not being clickable as expected, check out [this stackoverflow post](http://stackoverflow.com/a/2746708) for a workaround.
+If you encounter issues with links not being clickable as expected, check out [this stackoverflow post](http://stackoverflow.com/a/2746708) for a workaround.

 If the **item in the list isn't clickable**, see [this stackoverflow post](http://stackoverflow.com/questions/26980204/listview-with-textview-autolink-not-receiving-onitemclicklistener) or [this issue](https://code.google.com/p/android/issues/detail?id=3414) for solutions.

 ## Using Custom Fonts